Skip to content

 Why ARackAbove Works Better

-• Telescoping shelf rails — adjust for garages from 10′ up to 22′ wide
+• Telescoping shelf rails — adjustable from 10′ to 22′ wide

-• Telescoping legs — extend to 12′ ceilings; never penetrate trusses
+• Telescoping legs — extend to 12′ ceilings without penetrating trusses

 No ladders required.
-Feet stay on the ground.
+Feet stay on the floor.

 The Bottom Line